lycoz97/Sate-Taipan-privacy/README.md

-# sate-taipan-privacy
+# Satai-privacy
-Privacy Policy for Sate Taipan
+Privacy Policy for Satai